arizvisa/ida-minsc/docs/static/install.rst

 Currently, IDA versions 6.8 up to 7.7.220125 [:ref:`5<software-references>`] are
 supported along with ``both`` versions of the Python interpreter [:ref:`6<software-references>`].
 This includes the Python 3.x series and the older Python 2.x series.
 The installation steps described within this document assume that you have Python 3.9 installed [:ref:`7<software-references>`] and that it is also accessible via the command line.
 If this is not the case, you may need to follow additional steps in order to install Python and get it working within your instance of IDA Pro.

 If you have installed IDA and realized that another plugin in which you are interested in requires a different version of Python, please review the `Downgrading the IDAPython version to Python 2.x for other plugins`_ section for your platform in order to switch between them.
-To be clear, none of this is required for this plugin and is instead only provided in order to support older versions of other plugins that may be available.
+To be clear, none of this is required for the IDA-Minsc plugin and is instead only described in order to support older versions of other plugins that you may need.

 Cloning the repository
 ----------------------